 The term aggregate turnover includes exempt turnover.
 As per CGST Act, exempt turnover means supply of any goods or services or both which attracts nil rate of tax or which may be wholly exempt from tax under section 11, or under section 6 of the Integrated Goods and Services Tax Act and includes non-taxable supply.

+Non-taxable supply is a supply of goods or services which is not chargeable to tax under either the CGST Act or the IGST Act.
+Section 9(1) of CGST/ SGST Act and Section 7(1) and 5(1) of UTGST and IGST Act specifically excludes alcoholic liquor for human consumption from the levy/charge of GST.
 Thus, on a combined reading of all the sections it can be inferred that alcoholic liquor for human consumption falls under exempt turnover and as exempt turnover is part of the aggregate turnover, the same should be included in computing the threshold limit of Rs.2 crores.

 Yes, because the definition of aggregate turnover includes exempted supplies.

 These are the contents of Form GSTR-9C.

 If a taxpayer fails to file both Annual Return and Form GSTR-9C, then he is liable to a fee of Rs.200/- per day during which the default continues (Rs.
 100 under CGST law + Rs.
 100/- under State / Union Territory GST law) *Capped to a maximum amount of .50% (0.25% under the CGST Law + 0.25% under the SGST / UTGST Law) of turnover in the State/UT.
 These provisions apply to the filing of GSTR-9; however, no specific provisions apply to GSTR-9C, and hence the filing of GSTR-9 and non-filing of GSTR-9C could be subject to a general penalty of Rs 25,000.

 The Government may do so by way of issue of notification specifying the circumstances but, no such notification has been issued yet.

 Advances received can be for various purposes.
 Thus, only the ones on which GST is liable should be considered for the adjustment.
 Include:

 |Advances received on services for which the supply has not been made as on 31st March 2021||Revenue is not recognized in the books but offered to tax for GST.|

-|Advances received for Goods before 15th Nov 2017 and the supply of goods not complete as on 31st March 2021||Revenue is not recognized in the books but offered to tax for GST.|
+|Advances received for Goods before 15th Nov 2020 and the supply of goods not complete as on 31st March 2021||Revenue is not recognized in the books but offered to tax for GST.|

-|Advance received for exempted services as on 31st March 2018
+|Advance received for exempted services as on 31st March 2021||GST is not applicable|

-|Advance received for Goods after 15th Nov 2017
+|Advance received for Goods after 15th Nov 2020||GST is not applicable|